atsushi-ambo/todo-app/README.md

 # Todo-App

-This project is a simple To-Do application powered by Flask and MySQL.
-It allows users to add, delete, and update tasks in a to-do list.
+A simple yet interactive To-Do application that allows users to manage their tasks effectively.
+Built with Flask for the backend, MySQL for the database, and simple HTML/CSS for the frontend.

+## Features

+- Add new tasks to your to-do list.
+- Edit existing tasks.
+- Delete tasks you've completed or no longer need to track.
+- Persistent storage with MySQL.

 ## Getting Started

-To get a local copy up and running follow these simple steps.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

-Before you begin, ensure you have met the following requirements:

-- You have installed the latest version of [Docker](https://www.docker.com/get-started).
+- Docker
+- Docker Compose

 ### Installation